 Let me just say, I do have perspective.
-I’m certainly not the only person who has had to deal with divorce, miscarriage, financial loss and emotional bankruptcy.
-There are many partners in the world who feel the impact of mental health issues, and there are people who have beaten challenges far greater than mine.
+I’m certainly not the only person who's had to deal with divorce, miscarriage, financial loss and emotional bankruptcy.
+There are many partners in the world who feel the impact of mental health issues, and there are people who've beaten challenges far greater than mine.

 It became abundantly clear that my soon-to-be ex-husband would not take responsibility for our three little people in any way.
 He was knee-deep in depression.
 I call it that but neither of us, to this day, is really sure what label to give it.
 Essentially, he decided that he no longer wanted to be a husband or father – full stop.
 Keeping us safe – emotionally, financially and physically – would become a full-time job for me.

 Some months in, I realised that it was not helpful to think about how we could be happy without him.
 What I discovered was that my journey was about becoming resilient and strong.
 By deliberately embracing all the discomfort and change, I started to feel possibility and optimism.
 I proactively identified opportunities that would stretch me further and guess what?
 I started to trust myself and feel lighter.
 The happiness was coming as a result of investing in my ability to be resilient and thrive.